kasperience/KaspaTaxi/README.md

 ## Security Considerations

+*   **API Key Security:** We use a secure server-side approach to handle API keys.
+See [API_KEY_SECURITY.md](API_KEY_SECURITY.md) for details.
+*   **Secure API Architecture:** Our architecture follows security best practices for protecting sensitive operations.
+See [SECURE_API_APPROACH.md](SECURE_API_APPROACH.md) for details.
 *   **Map Access:** The map is only accessible to authenticated users.
 Both WebApp and DriverApp components require user login to display the map and related functionality.
 *   **Environment Variables:** Use `.env` for local development.
 For production, move sensitive keys (like Firebase Admin SDK keys) to secure server-side environments (e.g., Cloud Functions environment variables), *not* client-side code.
+API keys like MapTiler are now handled by the Express server in the `server` directory, which provides a secure proxy for these services.
 *   **Firebase Security Rules:** Implement robust Firestore rules to control data access based on authentication and user roles. **(Remember to deploy your rules using the Firebase CLI as described in the 'Getting Started' section).** See details below.
+*   **Authentication:** We use Firebase Authentication with secure token verification on the server side.
 *   **Kaspa Transaction Verification (Future):** Implement server-side verification to prevent spoofed payment confirmations.

 ### Firestore Security Rules Details